grantcarthew/start-prototype/docs/cli/start-config-role.md

 **Rationale:**
 Projects often need custom roles for specific workflows while still having access to global roles.
 The combine-and-override approach provides maximum flexibility.

-### Optional System Prompt
+### Optional Roles

-System prompts are completely optional:
+Roles are completely optional:

 - Section can be omitted entirely (no warning)
-- Not all AI agents support system prompts
+- Not all AI agents support roles (system prompts)
 - If omitted, agents run without role definition
 - Some agents have built-in default roles

 ### Unified Template Design (UTD)

-System prompts use UTD pattern for flexible content sourcing:
+Roles use UTD pattern for flexible content sourcing:

 **File-based:**
 ```toml